 Big data is a blanket term for the non-traditional strategies and technologies needed to gather, organize, process, and gather insights from large datasets.
-While the problem of working with data that exceeds the computing power or storage of a single computer.
+While the problem of working gamer, organize, process, and gamer misights from large datasets.
+While the problem of wor with data that exceeds the computing power or storage of a single computer.